danthegoodman1/Percolators/crdb/README.md

 CRDB is the most feature-filled and operationally easy database out of the box that I trust with my data.
 It’s just a good database.

-I also have extensive experience running it out to thousands of transactions per second in production workflows, and I understand it’s behavior, scaling patterns, weaknesses, etc. very well.
+I also have extensive experience running it out to thousands of transactions per second in production workflows, and I understand its behavior, scaling patterns, weaknesses, etc. very well.

-Additionally, the AS OF SYSTEM TIME condition allows the client to preserve the original snapshot isolation level of Percolator (like serializable, but aborts at commit time).

 While we reduce the DB to a KV store, we can use the SQL schema to supplement the metadata rows without too much unraveling.